rayct/Workout-Form-MERN/README.md

-# Workout Web App built with the MERN-Stack
+# Workout Web App built with the MERN-Stack by: Ray Turner

 A Full-stack Web Application using the MERN Stack Demonstrating all core principles for the Back-end and Front-end.